 5. Habit of building habits

 Number five is habits.
-Habit of build habits.
+Habit of building habits.
 Because so many of us like one-hit wonders, as we do go about novelty and hustle culture and all these things.
 And what we realize is we don’t move over.
 We call that mastery, right.
-If we don’t go down a mastery path and everything is just that a quick fix [00:07:00] short term thinking, short term behaviors, you’ll never be able to build the mastery or the autopilot — that automatic muscle behaviors you need to walk gracefully through life.
+If we don’t go down a mastery path and everything is just that a quick fix [00:07:00] short-term thinking, short-term behaviours, you’ll never be able to build the mastery or the autopilot — that automatic muscle behaviours you need to walk gracefully through life.
 And so everything’s always like learning and everything is stressful.
 Trying to be a master of driving, but you’re just learning to drive.
-Of course we can’t do many things, but if you put your time and effort into doing those things then driving becomes effortless.
+Of course, we can’t do many things, but if you put your time and effort into doing those things then driving becomes effortless.
 And that’s why it matters.